 Giantex 15ft Trampoline Review

-We’ve had the pleasure of reviewing another 15ft trampoline, this time a very affordable model.
-Giantex is serious about this model and expects a lot form it.
-But can this bargain priced trampoline play with the big boys?
+We’ve had the pleasure of reviewing another 15 ft trampoline from Giantex, who is serious about this model and expects a lot form it.
+But can this “basic” trampoline play with the big boys?
 Let’s find out together, read this review of Giantex Trampoline!

 Weight Limit: 375 lbs.
 (170 kg)